Meet-Vyas-Dev/interpython_hpc/_episodes/24-resource-optimization.md

 ## Sequential Job Optimization

 Sequential jobs run on a single CPU core and are suitable for tasks that cannot be parallelized.

+In an HPC environment, you might encounter sequential jobs when:

+- Running **legacy scientific codes** that were never written for parallel execution.
+- Doing **data preprocessing or postprocessing** steps that are inherently single-threaded.
+- Running **debugging or testing** on a small portion of your code before scaling up to parallel execution.
+- Executing **small utilities** like file format conversion, simple simulations, or statistical analyses that finish quickly and don’t need multiple cores.

+Although these jobs only use one core, they can still benefit from HPC resources such as faster CPUs, high memory availability, and optimized software libraries.

 ### Sequential Job Script Explained